Alex Lyon (ice hockey): Detroit Red Wings

 On July 1, 2023, Lyon signed a two-year, $1.8 million contract with the Detroit Red Wings.
 On November 27, 2024, Lyon sustained a lower-body injury, was placed on injured reserve.
 During the 2024–25 season, he posted a 14–9–1 record with a 2.81 GAA and .896 save percentage in 30 games.

 Buffalo Sabres

-On July 1, 2025, Lyon as a free agent was signed to a two-year, $3 million contract with the Buffalo Sabres.
+On July 1, 2025, Lyon, a free agent, was signed to a two-year, $3 million contract with the Buffalo Sabres.
+Following a January 29, 2026, win against the Los Angeles Kings, Lyon set the Sabres records for consecutive wins, at 10, breaking Gerry Desjardins' record set in 1976.
+During the 2026 playoffs Lyon took over goaltending duties from Ukko-Pekka Luukkonen in the third period of the opening round of the playoffs, in his five starts Lyon allowed only seven goals and had a 1.30 goals-against average with a .950 save percentage in the postseason.

 International play

-Lyon won bronze with the US National Team at the 2015 World Championships in the Czech Republic, seeing action in one game during the tournament.
+Lyon won bronze with the United States national team at the 2015 World Championship, seeing action in one game during the tournament.

 Personal life

 Along with his play, Lyon has become known for his humor.
 His running gag known as "Lyon Eyes"—an intense stare at the camera during off-ice footage—has become a favorite antic of fans.
 After completing a 28-save shutout to give the Chicago Wolves the Calder Cup in 2022, Lyon was suspended for two games as the AHL's online stream captured him flipping double birds as celebratory photos were being taken.